375

-Year 375 (CCCLXXV) was a common year starting on Thursday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year after the Consulship of Augustus and Equitius (or, less frequently, year 1128 Ab urbe condita).
+Year 375 (CCCLXXV) was a common year starting on Thursday of the Julian calendar.
+At the time, it was known in Rome as the Year after the Consulship of Augustus and Equitius (or, less frequently, year 1128 Ab urbe condita).
 The denomination 375 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.